 The bulk of Maple's library commands are package commands.
 A package is a collection of Maple commands that are somehow related.
-For example, the linalg package is a collection of commands for working with linear algebra, the numtheory package is a collection of commands for working with number theory, and the DEtools package is a collection of commands for working with differential equations.
+For example, the linalg package is a collection of commands for working with linear algebra, the LinearAlgebra package is another, newer, collection of linear algebra commands, the numtheory package is a collection of commands for working with number theory, and the DEtools package is a collection of commands for working with differential equations.

 To use a package command you have to either explicitly load the command or you have to load the whole package that the command is in.
 Here is an example.
 The student package is a collection of commands that are useful to students taking calculus.
 One of the commands in this package is leftbox, which draws a picture of the left hand sums that approximate a definite integral.
 Suppose we try to use this command.

-'''

-\lceil > leftbox(sqrt(x), x=0...3, 10); \rceil
+[ > leftbox(sqrt(x), x=0..3, 10);

-'''